Virginia Agricultural Experiment Station and Hatch Projects

 - My first semester was "very typical.
 The hard part was coping with the slow lab renovations, as I was anxious to get the lab running."

-A few of our junior faculty polled had experience with the Dual Career program.
+A handful of the junior faculty polled had experience with the Dual Career program.

 - I dealt directly with my home department chair, not Human Resources.